 Five hundred female Civil War prisoners did time in Kilmainham, overseen by warders of their own sex.
 Incidentally one republican internee was Kitty Harpur, sister of Custom House Man Jim Harpur.
 He had been interned there after the Burning and had since joined the National Army.
 The last of the female prisoners were moved to the North Dublin Union in April 1923.
 They did not go easily and strongly resisted the soldiers sent to collect them.
 Some were injured as they were forcibly removed while clinging to railings and other fixtures, fell or were thrown down stairs or otherwise hurt in the general melee and crush.
 All this they suffered in silence, to avoid upsetting two women still on hunger strike.

 The female prisoners left many inscriptions and slogans on the walls of the Gaol, like many other prisoners had before them.
 Some are still visible today.

 In early 1924 the final prisoners were released (Although De Valera was kept in custody, being sent to Arbour Hill).
 In yet another coincidence, the first man into Kilmainham in 1920 – Ernie O’Malley – was possibly the last man out!
 The Gaol was de-commissioned as a prison for the second and final time.

 A Lasting Monument

 Any thoughts of continued use of Kilmainham as a prison were finally abandoned in 1929 and a government order made for its permanent closure.
-It was left to moulder away and demolition was often proposed.
+It was left to moulder away and demolition was often proposed and deferred on cost grounds.
 But thanks to the vision of Dublin engineer Lorcan Leonard, restoration ideas bore fruit.
 In 1958 he had written to the Association of the Old IRA: